r-suzuki/dateback/README.md

 dateback::install(pkgs = "ranger", date = "2023-03-01")
 ```

+Note that `library(dateback)` is not required.
+This `package::function` notation is recommended when using this package.

 Or you can collect packages first, and install them later on (maybe on another system).

 ```R